pretzel729/MegabusPromoCodes/README.md

-Fetches a $10 promocode for Megabus and saves it to a file every hour.
+Fetches a $10 promocode (stackable) for Megabus and saves it to a file every hour.

 A UNiDAYS account (https://megabus.myunidays.com/) is required which requires student status.